 The Company's operations could be significantly adversely affected by the effects of a widespread global outbreak of a contagious disease, including the recent outbreak of respiratory illness caused by COVID-19.
 The Company cannot accurately predict the impact COVID-19 will have on its operations and the ability of others to meet their obligations with the Company, including uncertainties relating to the ultimate geographic spread of the virus, the severity of the disease, the duration of the outbreak, and the length of travel and quarantine restrictions imposed by governments of affected countries.
 In addition, a significant outbreak of contagious diseases in the human population could result in a widespread health crisis that could adversely affect the economies and financial markets of many countries, resulting in an economic downturn that could further affect the Company's operations and ability to finance its operations.
+To date, the pandemic has not had a significant impact on the Company's operations or ability to finance its operations.
+The Company has undertaken work to complete a definitive feasibility study and this work has continued throughout 2020 without issue or impact from the pandemic.

-Notes to consolidated financial statements For the years ended December 31, 2019 and 2018 (Expressed in United States Dollars)
+Notes to consolidated financial statements For the years ended December 31, 2020 and 2019 (Expressed in United States Dollars)